Introduction to Psychotherapy for Alzheimer’s Disease

 “Who needs a hug when you can trip on shrooms and have a full-blown emotional breakthrough?”

-Improved Mood and Emotions
+Improved mood and emotions

-Furthermore, these feelings have been documented to last beyond the treatment period and manifest even after participants return to their daily routine.
+Furthermore, these feelings have been documented to last beyond the treatment period and manifest even after participants return to their daily routines.
 The long-term impact on an individual’s mental state is still being studied by various research institutions, with promising results.

-It is important to note that the positive perceived effects are not limited to only individuals with symptoms of Alzheimer’s Disease but are extended to their caretakers as well.
+It is important to note that the positive perceived effects are not limited to only individuals with symptoms of Alzheimer’s disease but are extended to their caretakers as well.
 Psychedelic therapy plays a role in enhancing empathy and social connections between patients and their caregivers.

 There was a successful case study reported where a middle-aged woman who had been taking care of her mother diagnosed with Alzheimer’s was negatively impacted by tending to her needs over time.
 After undergoing psychedelic-assisted therapy that enhanced her emotional state and perspective towards her caregiving duties, she returned home positively charged and continued caring for her mother from a place of love and compassion rather than resentment.